isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <img src="/pokemon-battle.jpg" class="rounded-lg">

 <!--
-- Pokemon battles are pretty complicated, and are can be compute intensive to simulate
+- Pokemon battles are pretty complicated, and can be compute intensive to simulate
 - Caching the results of the battles is great, but what about the first time a particular pairing is requested?
 - Will that request not be slower?
 - Yes, obviously, but we can try and mitigate that by precomputing battle results in the background